Update: Tax Highlights of “The One, Big, Beautiful Bill”

 TCJA Business Tax Provisions Extended or Made Permanent

-- 100% Bonus Depreciation (1/19/2025) - Reinstates the 100% first-year (bonus) depreciation for property acquired and placed in service after January 19, 2025, and before January 1, 2030.
+- 100% Bonus Depreciation (1/19/2025) - Permanently reinstates the 100% first-year (bonus) depreciation for property acquired and placed in service after January 19, 2025.

 New Individual Tax Provisions

-- No Tax on Tips - Creates a new above-the-line tax deduction of up to $25,000 for tips that an individual receives and are included on Form W-2, 1099-K, or 1099-NEC (subject to limitations).
-The deduction is not available to employees whose prior-year compensation exceeded $160,000, with the threshold adjusted annually for inflation beginning in 2025.*Passed the Senate on May 20 – Separate from the House bill.
-The House bill does not limit the deduction to $25,000.
+- No Tax on Tips - Creates a new above-the-line tax deduction of up to $25,000 for tips (from an occupation that customarily receives tips) that an individual receives and are included on Form W-2, 1099-K, or 1099-NEC for tax years 2025-2028.
+The deduction phases out for incomes over $150,000 for single filers or $300,000 if married filing jointly.

-- Enhanced Deduction for Seniors - Creates a temporary 'senior bonus' deduction of $4,000 for individuals aged 65 and older (and eligible spouses on joint returns), available to both itemizers and standard deduction filers, with the deduction phasing out for taxpayers with adjusted gross income over $75,000 ($150,000 for joint filers).
+- Enhanced Deduction for Seniors - Establishes a temporary $6,000 deduction for individuals aged 65 and older (and eligible spouses on joint returns) for tax years 2025-2028, with a phaseout beginning at $75,000 AGI ($150,000 MFJ).

 - 529 Plan Rule Changes - Expands the definition of ‘qualified higher education expenses’ under Sec.
 529 plans to include certain costs associated with enrollment or attendance at K-12 public, private, or religious schools, as well as homeschooling and post-secondary credentialing programs.